 Boasting the largest freshwater pond in Delaware, the 1,790-acre Lums Pond State Park is located in Bear, DE.
 Less than 10 miles from our three Bayberry communities it’s a favorite of locals and neighbors alike.
 The size of Lums Pond makes it ideal for kayaking, canoeing, and pedal boating, and it’s also a great spot to fish for largemouth bass.
 Trails include the 8-mile Little Jersey Trail and the 6.4-mile Swamp Forest Trail.

-While the area was first officially used as a state park in 1963, it was previously used as a site for hunting camps by Native Americans, being conveniently situated along what was St. George’s Creek before the creek was damned and a canal was built.
+While the area was first officially used as a state park in 1963, it was previously used as a site for hunting camps by Native Americans, is conveniently situated along what was St. George’s Creek before the creek was damned and a canal was built.

 But Lums Pond State Park is not only the site of fascinating Delaware history - it’s also home to the ever-popular Go Ape ziplining course!
 This 2-3-hour course includes treetop crossings, rope ladders, and incredible views.
 Anyone age 10 and older is welcome to participate, and there is also a Treetop Junior course available for younger children.
 Additional activities include horseback riding, softball, soccer, football, and cricket fields, volleyball, tennis, and basketball courts, and much more!